 “We have a delightful time,” smiles Dr. Butler, President of the International Longevity Center.
 “It’s a terrifically lively group of people – journalists, investment bankers, civil rights activists, and so on.
 With all the fascinating conversation, time flies while we’re walking!”

-At Pritikin, psychotherapist Dr. Coral Arvon conducts individual sessions to boost guests’ long-term success on the homefront.
+At Pritikin, psychotherapists conduct individual sessions to boost guests’ long-term success on the homefront.
 They learn how to get support, develop better relationships, identify goals, and cope with setbacks.
-Everyone leaves with a "recipe" for success.
+Everyone leaves with a “recipe” for success.

 10. Be Honest And Dependable.
 Take Responsibility.

 Otherwise, steps “1” through “9” numbers won’t work.

 Your health is YOUR responsibility.
 Take the initiative.
 Don’t wait for some magic bullet or pill to come along.
 Remember, the big secret in weight loss and health is:

 There is no secret.
 Just proper diet, lots of exercise, and a healthy, positive attitude.